jsonnext/codemirror-json-schema/src/utils/schema-lib/README.md

 ## Temporary

-These methods are borrowed from `json-schema-library` until one of our proposals for `oneOf` is merged
+These methods are borrowed from `json-schema-library` until we update to the latest version